rng-guy/NFSMWBartender/README.txt

    align, it can also happen with traffic cars or even the helicopter.

- • The "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
-This is because the game actually requests the first cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.
+ • The "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first scripted cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
+This is because the game requests this cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.

  • Making Heat transitions very fast (< 5 seconds) can cause a mix of cops from more than one "Event" spawn table ("BartenderSettings\Advanced\Cars.ini") to appear in events that feature scripted, pre-generated cops.
-This happens because, depending on your loading times, the game might update the Heat level as it requests those scripted cops.
-To circumvent this issue, set the "ForceHeatLevel" VltEd parameter of the event in question to the Heat level you are aiming for instead of using short Heat transition timers (wherever possible).
+This happens because, depending on your loading times, the game might update the Heat level as it requests those cops.
+To circumvent this issue, set the event's "ForceHeatLevel" VltEd parameter to the Heat level you are aiming for instead.

  • Until the HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
 This happens if these spawns pushed the total number of active cops in